KevinAdiwiguna/KevinAdiwiguna/README.md

 - 👋 Hi, I’m @KevinAdiwiguna
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning JS

 <!---
 KevinAdiwiguna/KevinAdiwiguna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.